OpenBagTwo/EnderChest/docs/contrib.md

 ## License

-This project--the executable, source code and all documentation are published under the
+This project--the executable, source code and all documentation--are published under the
 [GNU Public License v3](https://github.com/OpenBagTwo/EnderChest/blob/dev/LICENSE), and any contributions to or derivatives of this project _must_ be licensed under